fynnwi/masterthesis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of masterthesis is to …
+The goal of masterthesis is to document calculations and estimations used in my master thesis.

 ## Installation